 Please complete the following sentence:

-In practice, inductive stylus instruments are based on the principle of the inductive longitudinal sensor: a stylus is attached to an iron core and then the stylus is traced over a surface, its deflection can be measured based in the inductivity of the coil.
+In practice, inductive stylus instruments are based on the principle of the inductive longitudinal sensor: a stylus is attached to an iron core and then the stylus is traced over a surface, its deflection can be measured based in the inductance of the coil.

 Two inductive transversal sensors are applied in a Wheatstone half-bridge.
 The supply voltage is Uq = 10 V. and both their initial positions are s* = 5 mm.
 What is the change of position, when a bridge voltage of 0.28 V is measured?